jperon/lyluatex/lyluatex.md

 Controls how the top and bottom margins of a score are calculated.
 With `crop` LilyPond's `margin` paper variables are simply set to those of the
-\LaTeX\ document, while `staffsize` pursues a different approach that makes the outermost *stafflines* align with the margin of the text's type area.
+\LaTeX\ document, while `staffline` pursues a different approach that makes the outermost *stafflines* align with the margin of the text's type area.

 With `crop` the pages may look somewhat uneven because the top and bottom systems are often pushed inside the page because the *extremal* score items are aligned to the text.
-With `staffsize` on the other hand it may happen that score items protrude too much into the vertical margins.
+With `staffline` on the other hand it may happen that score items protrude too much into the vertical margins.

 \lyIssue{NOTE:}
-The `fullpagealign=staffline` option is highly experimental and has to be used with care.
+The \option{fullpagealign=staffline} option is highly experimental and has to be used with care.
 While positioning the extremal staves works perfectly the approach may confuse LilyPond's overall spacing algorithms.
 The `stretchability` parameters of `top-system-spacing`, `top-markup-spacing`, and `last-bottom-spacing` are forced to `0`, which seems to “unbalance” the mutual stretches of vertical spacing.
 When scores appear compressed it is possible to